soumyac1999/hyperbolic-label-emb-for-hmc/README.md

 ## Joint Learning of Hyperbolic Label Embeddings for Hierarchical Multi-label Classification

 > [Joint Learning of Hyperbolic Label Embeddings for Hierarchical Multi-label Classification]()
-> Soumya Chatterjee, Ayush Maheshwari, Ganesh Ramakrishnan and Saketha Nath Jagaralpudi
+> Soumya Chatterjee*, Ayush Maheshwari*, Ganesh Ramakrishnan and Saketha Nath Jagaralpudi
 > To Appear at European Chapter of the Association for Computational Linguistics (__EACL__) 2021

 ### Requirements